-David Allan, a major from Alma, AR, served a 20-year career
+David Alan Major from Alma, AR, served a 20-year career

-in the Army Medical Corps.
+in the Army, retiring at the rank of Master Sergeant in 2008.
 He earned the Bronze Star Medal for valor during the

 Gulf War Desert Storm as a combat medic with the First Battalion, 34th Armor